- The Intrepid Experience

 Get your Baltic bearings on this Riga tour that mixes tradition with modernity.
 See all the timeworn monuments and churches of Old Town before mixing it up in the newer 'hoods where arts hubs, cool cafes, and creative collectives reign supreme.

-* Feast on Latvian specialties at an cosy café well off the tourist trail
+* Feast on Latvian specialties at a cosy café well off the tourist trail

-* Soak up the views from the top of Bastion Hill
+* Soak up the views of Riga from the top of Bastion Hill

-* Shop alongside locals at Riga Central Market
+* Brush shoudlers with locals at Riga Central Market

 What's included in this trip